zetxtech/deleted_rdkix-pypi_1730340252/README.md

 # RDKix Python Wheels

-This is a fork of the rdkit pypi package, renamed to rdkix for enabling multiple rdkit versions to coexist in the same python environment.
+This is a fork of [the rdkit pypi package](https://pypi.org/project/rdkit/), renamed to rdkix for enabling multiple rdkit versions to coexist in the same python environment.
+[RDKit](https://github.com/rdkit/rdkit) is a collection of cheminformatics and machine-learning software written in C++ and Python.
+The renamed package, RDKix, can easily be installed using:

-The [original repository](https://github.com/kuelumbus/rdkit-pypi) holds the code to build [RDKit](https://github.com/rdkit/rdkit) platform wheels for Linux, macOS, and Windows on Github Action and Circle CI.
-The wheels contain the compiled platform-specific dynamic libraries (`*.so`, `*.dylib`, and `*.dll`) and are available at [PyPI](https://pypi.org/project/rdkit/).
-RDKit can easily be installed using

 ```sh
 pip install rdkix